ESIPFed/data-help-desk/docs/for_organizers/what_you_need/advertising.md

    - Clear and attractive signage is crucial for a physical data help desk to indicate its location and purpose.
 This signage can include prompts to encourage questions, such as "Ask us how you can Cite Your Data Like a Pro" or "What makes data #FAIR?".
-For virtual events, having a clear presence on the main meeting website serves a similar function.
+Aim for having a clear presence on the main meeting websiten.
 1. **Website/Webpage:**
-   - A dedicated website or webpage is essential, especially for virtual and hybrid events, to provide information about the data help desk, including its description, sponsor/organizer acknowledgement, and how to participate.
+   - A dedicated website or webpage is essential to provide information about the data help desk, including its description, sponsor/organizer acknowledgement, and how to participate.
     Consider using a shortened link (e.g., bit.ly) for easier sharing.
 1. **Handouts and Flyers:**